 "If Heaven," Andy Griggs

-Penned by Gretchen Peters, “If Heaven” imagines heaven being made up of several ideal moments on earth, from eating cherry pie to watching fireflies at twilight.
+Penned by Gretchen Peters, "If Heaven" imagines heaven being made up of several ideal moments on earth, from eating cherry pie to watching fireflies at twilight.
 The tender ballad, performed by Andy Griggs, hit No. 5 on the country charts in 2005 and gives an interesting take on heaven and what it means to you.

 "If Heaven Was Needing a Hero," Jo Dee Messina

-From her album Unmistakable Inspiration, Jo Dee Messina’s “If Heaven Was Needing a Hero" is one of the best songs about someone who’s lost a person close to them.
+From her album Unmistakable Inspiration, Jo Dee Messina's "If Heaven Was Needing a Hero" is one of the best songs about someone who's lost a person close to them.
 While striving to make sense of the tragedy, the narrator concludes that their loved one was needed in heaven.

 "Everybody Wants to Go to Heaven," Kenny Chesney